A List of Teacup Dog Breeds

 The teacup Pomeranian is just like the teacup Maltese in that there is gray area in how you want to classify them.
 A Pomeranian, like the Maltese, is already a very small dog.
 It's physical specifications—if you want to call them that—fall right under what a teacup dog would be.
 They are very small, not very tall, and very light dogs.
 They, in fact, have many of the same traits a teacup dog usually has.

 The big difference between a teacup Pomeranian and other teacup dogs is that they don't require any special breeding, like, say, the teacup Beagle and teacup Boston Terrier.
 They are bred naturally small; or, you could say, they are a naturally bred teacup dog.

 - Are eager to learn at an early age.

 - Need to train carefully; may develop bad habits.

 - Are very attentive to their surroundings.

 - Be stern and strict when training them.

 - Need a lot of grooming.

 Other Teacup Dogs

 Do your teacup dogs exist?
 Are they a marketing ploy?
 The answer is up to you.
-The truth of the matter is is that some teacup dogs that are advertised will in fact not be a teacup dog.
-This doesn't mean the dog isn't small, or has all the teacup dog specifications, it just means it's a toy or miniature dog, and not some new breed that has just come out of the woodwork.
+The truth of the matter is that some teacup dogs that are advertised will in fact not be a teacup dog.
+This doesn't mean the dog isn't small, or has all the teacup dog specifications.
+It just means it's a toy or miniature dog, and not some new breed that has just come out of the woodwork.